JayG67/cruise/README.md

 Principal Software Quality Engineer
 ```

-where reliability, validation, automation, observability, and testability are foundational concerns—not afterthoughts.
+where reliability, validation, automation, observability, maintainability, and testability are treated as foundational architectural concerns.

 ---